anywayas/minwei.github.io/_pages/cv.md

 Acdemic Service
 ======
-Reviewer for: ICIP 2021, ICASSP 2021, WACV 2022
+Reviewer for: ICIP 2021-2022, ICASSP 2021, WACV 2021-2022, VCIP 2021

-Reviewer for: IEEE TCSVT, IEEE TIP, Knowledge-based Systems
+Reviewer for: IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions on Image Processing, Knowledge-based Systems

 Extracurricular Activity
 ======
-President, Bicycle Association, Huazhong University of Science and Technology, May.
-2015 - May.
-2016
+President, Bicycle Association, Huazhong University of Science and Technology, 2015.5 - 2016.5

 Top-10 Singer, Huazhong University of Science and Technology, 2015